Best Bedding for a Chicken Coop

 Common cause of spraddle leg with baby chicks

 Spraddle leg is a deformity of a chick’s legs, where the legs spread and point to the side instead of forward, making walking very difficult.
 A common cause of spraddle leg is the wrong bedding, such as shredded newspaper.

 Newspaper shreds are very slippery, which causes a chick to twist its legs out from the hip and stay deformed unless treated.
 Spraddle leg treatment involves bracing and providing stability to the legs, so the chick learns to stand up by herself.

 Some newspapers use ink that easily rubs off on your chickens, leaving them with black residue on their feathers.
-Most modern newspapers don't use petroleum-laden inks anymore, but that doesn't mean ink is beneficial for your chickens.
-They eat just about anything, so it's not uncommon for chickens to ingest newspaper shreds.
-Colored magazines use heavy metal-based ink that's toxic for your flock.
+Most modern newspapers no longer use petroleum-laden inks, but that doesn’t mean ink benefits your chickens.
+They eat just about anything, so it’s not uncommon for chickens to ingest newspaper shreds.
+Colored magazines use heavy metal-based ink that’s toxic for your flock.

 Non-absorbent, smelly, chore to clean

 The best way to convince you newspaper shredding is no good bedding material: cleaning the coop will be a real chore.
-When paper gets moist and wet, it starts to smell, molt, and is harder to clean.
-Absorption is very poor, so you'll need to replace the shredded newspaper regularly.
+When paper gets moist and wet, it smells, molts, and is harder to clean.
+Absorption is very poor, so you must regularly replace the shredded newspaper.
 Save yourself the trouble and go for a different chicken coop bedding.

 Pros of using shredded newspaper as bedding